rackerlabs/support-how-to/content/cloud-backup/index.md

 product_url: cloud-backup
 ---

-Welcome to Rackspace Cloud Backup!
-This guide is designed to you get you up and running with Cloud Backup.
-Here you will find tips for trouble shooting, managing your configuration, systems actions, and email preferences.
-Let's get started!
+This introduction is designed to get you up and running with Cloud Backup, including tips for troubleshooting, managing your configuration, systems actions, and email preferences.

 <hr />